 It is apparent from the documentation provided by the City that there is a direct correlation between meeting the targets established by the Ministry and financial consequences to the City.
 It is also apparent from the documentary evidence provided that there is an organized movement in the City to protest against the program itself through direct contact with the participating agencies and the individuals who work in them and use their services in an effort to dissuade them from participating.
 I am satisfied that at least some of the participating agencies would succumb to such pressure and that others would reconsider entering into an agreement with the City to provide a Community Placement.
 As a result, it is likely that the City will be unable to meet its targets and would thus be unable to deliver the Community Participation component of Ontario Works.
 The City has established that it would consequently be liable for additional financial responsibility for the program.

-In my view, based on the above, the City has demonstrated a reasonable expectation of harm to its financial interests resulting from disclosure of the information which identifies the participating agencies (the names on the list, plus all identifying information pertaining to them).
+In my view, based on the above, the City has demonstrated a reasonable expectation of harm to its financial interests resulting from disclosure of the information which identifies the participating agencies.